groggero95/tsca/REPORT.md

   Cocher suggests that "for RSA it is faster to choose a random $`v_f`$ relatively prime to `n` then compute $`v_i \; = \; (v_f^{-1})^{e} \; mod \; n`$ where `e` is the private exponent", but as we will see later all these operation can be done 'offline', i.e. at the creation of the keypair.

-* Before computing the modular exponentiation, we obtain the blindend version of the message with the following operation
+* Before computing the modular exponentiation, we obtain the blinded version of the message with the following operation

   $`v_i*m\; mod \; n `$

-* After the modular exponentiation, we can recover the ciphertext using the othre factor $`v_f`$:
+* After the modular exponentiation, we can recover the chiphertext using the other factor $`v_f`$:

   $`v_f*c \; mod \; n`$

 Moreover Cocher suggested that "computing inverses $`mod \; n`$ is slow, so it is often not practical to generate a new random $`(v_i,v_f)`$ pair for each new exponentiation.\
 The $`v_f = (v_i^{-1})^{x} \; mod \; n`$ calculation itself might even be subject to timing attacks.
 However $`(v_i,v_f)`$ pairs should not be reused, since they themselves might be compromised by timing attacks, leaving the secret exponent vulnerable.
-An effcient solution to this problem is update $`v_i`$ and $`v_f`$ before each modular exponentiation, by simply squaring them both we can mantain the same property and thus we have only four modular multipliction with respect of a normal case.
+An efficient solution to this problem is update $`v_i`$ and $`v_f`$ before each modular exponentiation, by simply squaring them both we can maintain the same property and thus we have only four modular multiplication with respect of a normal case.

-In our case since we need to pass into the montgomery domain before any computation we can incorporate the blinding into this step by multiplying
+In our case since we need to pass into the Montgomery domain before any computation we can incorporate the blinding into this step by multiplying

   $`\; s \; = \; m*v_i*R \; mod \; n`$